FIA confirm F1 points change decision ahead of 'extraordinary' meeting

 The Formula 1 Commission met in London to discuss several proposals

-The Commission tackled multiple key topics such as financial regulations, pre-season testing, and the 2026 rule changes.
+The Commission addressed several key points, including financial regulations and the upcoming 2026 rule changes.

 Proposals earlier this year suggested that points could be awarded down to twelfth place, rather than to the top ten, a format which has been in place since 2010.